shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab6.md

 8. Save your report dialog opens.
 Type **Units by Supplier** in the **Enter a name for your report textbox**.

-9. Make sure the destination workspace is your Fabric workspace, **FAIAD_\<username>**
+9. Make sure the destination workspace is your Fabric workspace, **FAIAD_<inject key="Deployment ID" enableCopy="false"/>**

 10. Select **Save**.

     ![](../media/lab-06/image12.png)

-You will be navigated to back to the SQL query screen.
+You will be navigated back to the SQL query screen.

 # Lakehouse -- Semantic Modeling